ConSol/java-caches-demo/README.md

 java-caches-demo
 ================

-Demo Code for JayDay 2013 Presentation "Java Caches: Ehcache, Hazelcast, Infinispan"
+This is the example code for the ConSol* Labs series on [Java Caches: Ehcache, Hazelcast, Infinispan](http://labs.consol.de/java-caches/).